 Religious education enables children to investigate and reflect on some of the most fundamental questions asked by people.
-At The March C E Primary School, we develop the children's knowledge and understanding of Christianity and also some of the major world faiths.
-This is so they can address fundamental questions concerning, for example, the meaning of life and the existence of a divine spirit.
+At The March C E Primary School, we develop the children's knowledge and understanding of Christianity and some of the major world faiths.
+They are given opportunities to address fundamental questions concerning, for example, the meaning of life and the existence of a divine spirit.
 We enable children to reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
-We help the children to learn from religions as well as about religions.